mgaman/PDUlib/README.md

 1. Comment out the macro ARDUINO_BASE.
 You can now compile for the desktop.
 2. For Arduino sketches, add the line **build_flags=-DARDUINO_BASE** to the platformio.ini configuration file.
 You can now compile for Arduino.<br>

 When developing a new Arduino sketch you must also show the sketch where pdulib is located.
 In a classical PlatformIO layout, library files are located in the pdulib/examples/sketch/lib/pdulib folder.
 In reality they are in the pdulib/src folder.
-To overcome this, create the folder pdulib/examples/sketch/lib/pdulib and create soft links from there to the actual source files.
+To overcome this, create the folder pdulib/examples/sketch/lib/pdulib and create soft links from there to the actual source files.<br>
+The script **createSoftLinks.sh** does this automagically for all the examples.
 ```
 cd pdulib/examples/sketch/lib
 mkdir pdulib